EXCERPTS FROM CRISIS AND DISASTER SURVIVAL

 8 - electronic traffic and weather information; *

-1- vehicle purchases linked to two conditions: Availability of parking; possession of the appropriate vehicle license ***
+1- vehicle purchases linked to two conditions: Availability of parking; possession of the appropriate license for the vehicle ***

 2- Compulsory teaching of the highway code in primary school; **